-About Royal Society Of Chemistry - (RSC)
+About Royal Society of Chemistry

 We believe that all children have the right to world-class chemistry education.

 If you’re passionate about chemistry and inspiring the next generation then we would love to help you on your way to becoming an inspirational chemistry teacher.
 One way that we are doing that is awarding £28,000tax-free funding to talented individuals entering chemistry teacher training in England.